Prepare For The GRE By Self-Study

 The Best Study Plan for GRE Preparation

 The GRE revised General Test aims to measure a student's verbal reasoning, quantitative analysis, analytical writing and critical thinking skills useful in a graduate school environment.
 Tens of thousands of students take the test every year in order to gain admissions in the world's finest graduate schools, including the topmost MBA schools.
-Achieving a good score on the test is not difficult if you study for GRE systematically.
+Achieving a good score on the test is not difficult if you study systematically.

-Before starting to study for GRE, acquaint yourself with the format of the test.
+Before starting to study, acquaint yourself with the format of the test.
 The Computer-based Test has a duration of 3 hours 45 minutes in which you have to complete six sections.
 These include 2 sections of Verbal Reasoning having 20 questions with 30 minutes time for each section.
 Quantitative Reasoning also has 2 sections with 20 questions each and 35 minutes allotted to each section.
 Next is Analytical Writing which has 2 tasks - Issue task and Argument task - with 30 minutes for each task.
 The last section is an experimental section which is not scored and could be an additional section based on any of the above described sections.
 ETS tests new questions through this method.

 The Paper-based Test follows more or less the same format but has 25 questions each in the Verbal Reasoning and Quantitative Analysis sections with 35 and 40 minutes allotted respectively for completing the sections.